kitfoxs/SesameConverse/README.md

 **Authors**
 Johan Schalkwyk, Ankit Kumar, Dan Lyth, Sefik Emre Eskimez, Zack Hodari, Cinjon Resnick, Ramon Sanabria, Raven Jiang, and the Sesame team.

+# Windows 11 Installation Instructions

+To install and run the project on Windows 11 64-bit, follow these steps:

+1. **Clone the repository:**

+    ```bash
+    git clone git@github.com:SesameAILabs/csm.git
+    cd csm
+    ```

+2. **Create and activate a virtual environment:**

+    ```batch
+    python -m venv myenv
+    call myenv\Scripts\activate
+    ```

+3. **Install the required dependencies:**

+    ```batch
+    pip install -r requirements.txt
+    ```

+4. **Run the installation script:**

+    We have provided a batch script `install_script.bat` to automate the setup process.
+You can run it by double-clicking on it or executing it from the command prompt.

+    ```batch
+    install_script.bat
+    ```

+5. **Run the script:**

+    After the installation is complete, you can run the script `SesameConverse.py` by executing the following command in your terminal:

+    ```bash
+    python SesameConverse.py
+    ```

+    This will start the live voice AI conversation loop.
+Make sure your microphone is connected and configured correctly.
+You can say "exit" or "quit" to end the conversation.

+6. **Configure the microphone:**

+    To configure the microphone for `SesameConverse.py`, follow these steps:

+    * Ensure you have the `speech_recognition` package installed, as it is required for microphone input.
+You can install it using the command `pip install SpeechRecognition`.
+    * Open the `SesameConverse.py` file and locate the `select_microphone` function.
+This function lists available microphones and allows you to select one.
+    * Run the script, and it will prompt you to select a microphone from the list of available devices.
+If you do not select a microphone, the default microphone will be used.
+    * The selected microphone index is stored in the `mic_index` variable, which is then used in the `recognize_speech` function to capture audio input from the selected microphone.

+    For more details, refer to the `SesameConverse.py` file.

+## Windows 11 Compatibility

+The project has been verified to be compatible with Windows 11 64-bit.
+The dependencies listed in the `requirements.txt` file are compatible with Windows 11.
+The provided `install_script.bat` automates the setup process, ensuring a smooth installation experience on Windows 11.